ucan-wg/canonicalization/README.md

 # 1 Motivation

-# 2 IPLD Schema
-# 3 JWT Canonicalization
+# 2 Canonicalization

-Per the core UCAN spec, all implementations MUST support JWT encoding.
+Per the [core UCAN spec](https://github.com/ucan-wg/spec), all implementations MUST support JWT encoding.
 This provides a common representation that all implementations can understand.
-JWT canonicalization allows for an IPLD UCAN to be expressed as a JWT, retain the JWT signature scheme, and so on for compatibility, while retaining the ability to translate into other formats for storage or transmission among IPLD-enabled peers.
+JWT canonicalization allows for alternate encodings to convert to and from the standard JWT format, retain the JWT signature scheme, and so on.
+This enables broad compatibility.

-To canonicalize an IPLD UCAN to JWT, the JSON segments MUST fulfill the following requirements:
+To canonicalize a UCAN, the JSON segments MUST fulfill the following requirements:

 1. All `can` fields MUST be lowercase
 2. All unused optional fields (such as `fct`) that are empty MUST be omitted